POORY-AZARE/php.teamwork/README.md

 I will create a form for feedback where customer will give their review of the cars they bought and rate it.
 Provide links to related code files ([github](https://github.com/POORY-AZARE/php.teamwork/blob/main/feedback.php)) & link to the feature (shell.hamk.fi) .

 ### Feature 4
-featurs for custumers Provide links to related code files ([github](https://github.com/POORY-AZARE/php.teamwork/blob/main/service.php)) & link to the feature (shell.hamk.fi---
+This feature is about  customers who request for after-sale service and need to change or fix some pieces of their car.
+Provide links to related code files ([github](https://github.com/POORY-AZARE/php.teamwork/blob/main/service.php)) & link to the feature (shell.hamk.fi---

 ### Feature 5
 This feature enables customers to be directed to the online payment page by clicking the purchase button.
 Provide links to related code files ([github](https://github.com/POORY-AZARE/php.teamwork/blob/main/index.php)) & link to the feature (shell.hamk.fi) .